Mysterious and Manipulative Black Boxes: A Qualitative Analysis of Perceptions on Recommender Systems: Background

 Two additional brief points are warranted.
-First, as argued by Lessig in a recent interview, recommender systems and (generative) artificial intelligence are largely the same thing at the moment; they will be or already are ``\textit{deployed hand in glove in order to achieve the objective of the person deploying them}'' (\citealt{Patel23}; cf.~also \citealt{Kapoor23}).
+First, as argued by Lessig in a recent interview, recommender systems and generative artificial intelligence are largely the same thing at the moment; they will be or already are ``\textit{deployed hand in glove in order to achieve the objective of the person deploying them}'' (\citealt{Patel23}; cf.~also \citealt{Kapoor23}).
 Note that this particular person may not refer to a natural person.
 As will be shown, also recommender systems, online advertisements, and privacy are closely---if not inseparably---interlinked.
 The second point follows: an important limitation in existing research is about the harms caused by recommender systems and the societal threats they pose.
-Although there is empirical research on the public perception of threats caused by artificial intelligence~\citep{Kieslich21}, the perceptions of citizens about the societal threats caused by recommender systems have received less attention.
-In fact, according to a reasonable literature search, there is no previous works on this topic.
+Although there is empirical research on the public perception of threats caused by artificial intelligence~\citep{Kieslich21}, the perceptions of citizens and other stakeholders about the societal threats caused by recommender systems have received less attention.
+In fact, according to a reasonable literature search, there are no directly comparable previous works on this topic.
 Therefore, the paper fills an important gap in existing research.
-On that note, the materials and methods can be described.
+It also contributes to the ongoing political debate around the DSA.